 - You are in full control of all operations

 - You start an FX brokerage from the ground up, so it takes more time and money

 - Your mistakes will have a toll on business operations, and there’s nobody to fall back on.

 Develop your business model

-Before green lighting incorporation, you need to develop your business model.
+Before green-lighting incorporation, you need to develop your business model.
 Here are some of the most important things you need to do:

 Define your target market

 What is your target market?
-Is it South America, Europe, Africa, Asia?
+Is it South America, Europe, Africa, or Asia?
 Initial cash burn, marketing strategies, software requirements, registration and incorporation processes – everything depends on your choice of a target market.